 Category: Identity

 • Research showed the need for a fresh, playful sub-brand, leading to the name “Mischief”, capturing cats’ cheeky energy.
-I also created the product descriptor “Munchlets”, a fun, ownable term for small, snackable treats—together forming the foundation of the range.
+I then began to investigate pack designs and created the product names “Munchlets” and “Lickalots” – two fun, ownable names in keeping with the theme for the sub-brand.

-I led visual identity and packaging design across three flavours, balancing bold shelf presence with charm.
-Large playful typography, a peeking cat, and vibrant accents built instant recognition, while illustrations highlighted the crunchy-soft texture and clear benefits: natural ingredients, low calorie, and soft-centred.
+I led visual identity and packaging design across three flavours for each product, balancing bold shelf presence with charm.
+Large playful typography, imagery of a cat, and vibrant accents built instant recognition, while illustrations communicated the textures of the products.

 To support sell-in, I produced high-quality 3D pack renders in Adobe Dimension, helping secure UK and European retail listings before stock landed.